Nauchnik/alias/README.md

 smac - script for launching ALIAS by SMAC

-solver - script for solving a SAT instance using a given backdoor
+solver - script which can calculates runtime estimation for a given backdoor and also solve a SAT instance using it

 utils - some additional scripts